ory/sdk/clients/kratos/java/docs/V0alpha2Api.md

     V0alpha2Api apiInstance = new V0alpha2Api(defaultClient);
     String flow = "flow_example"; // String | The Verification Flow ID  The value for this parameter comes from `flow` URL Query parameter sent to your application (e.g. `/verification?flow=abcde`).
+    SubmitSelfServiceVerificationFlowBody submitSelfServiceVerificationFlowBody = new SubmitSelfServiceVerificationFlowBody(); // SubmitSelfServiceVerificationFlowBody |
     String token = "token_example"; // String | Verification Token  The verification token which completes the verification request.
 If the token is invalid (e.g. expired) an error will be shown to the end-user.
 This parameter is usually set in a link and not used by any direct API call.
-    SubmitSelfServiceVerificationFlowBody submitSelfServiceVerificationFlowBody = new SubmitSelfServiceVerificationFlowBody(); // SubmitSelfServiceVerificationFlowBody |
-    try {
+    String cookie = "cookie_example"; // String | HTTP Cookies  When using the SDK in a browser app, on the server side you must include the HTTP Cookie Header sent by the client to your server here.
+This ensures that CSRF and session cookies are respected. try {
-      SelfServiceVerificationFlow result = apiInstance.submitSelfServiceVerificationFlow(flow, token, submitSelfServiceVerificationFlowBody);
+      SelfServiceVerificationFlow result = apiInstance.submitSelfServiceVerificationFlow(flow, submitSelfServiceVerificationFlowBody, token, cookie);
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling V0alpha2Api#submitSelfServiceVerificationFlow");